 We meet the bikers in a parking lot behind a strip mall, a predictable landscape of Harleys, leather, and tattoos set against a backdrop of graffiti and train tracks.
-It initially seems a bit dodgy, until the crew of bikers bring out their stuffed animal mascot.
+It initially seems a bit dodgy, until the bikers bring out their stuffed animal mascot.

 "Never underestimate the power of a bear," group leader CC Rider told me, clutching the teddy in his skull ring–clad hands.
 Beside him, a large bald man puffing on a cigar nods his approval.

 Rider is the president of the Montreal branch of Bikers Against Child Abuse, an international group of do-gooder bikers whose mandate is to help children.
 Inside the strip mall, the bikers are about to kick off their monthly group meeting, which VICE was invited to attend.

 Founded in Utah in the 90s, the atypical biker gang now has chapters in a dozen countries across the world.
 The organization was created by John Paul "Chief" Lilly, an American social worker who felt there was a lack of available resources for abused children.

 "BACA exists with the intent to create a safer environment for children who have been abused," Rider says.
 "We exist to empower children not to live in fear."

 But getting people to buy into this message has been a challenge in a province still reeling from the bloody and nearly decade-long 90s biker war.
 The Montreal chapter is the province's first, but Rider says the interest is building.

 The scary reputation, he points out, can be an advantage.
 "This works because we're bikers, if we were golfers it wouldn't work."

 Rider explains the BACA "mentorship" typically begins when a parent or guardian reaches out to the group.
 The cases they deal with usually involve a form of mental, physical, or sexual abuse, and BACA's first order of business is ensuring the crimes have been brought to authorities' attention.